 Proposal 4 of [3] is the current behaviour in LTE, but has not been explicitly agreed for NR.
 Assuming that the email discussion [15] proposal 12 is agreed (i.e. The parameter SrxlevRef is set according to the LTE mechanism as captured in current running 38.304 CR for power saving. ) then we expect this is an easy agreement to make.
 Given that this condition in LTE is there to ensure a UE which has just change cell does not relax too quickly, because by definition the UE is mobile, then even if an alternative approach to proposal 12 of [15] is agreed, we expect the behaviour shall ensure the following behaviour.

 Proposal S3-1: The UE shall perform intra-frequency and inter-frequency neighbour cell measurement during TsearchDeltaP after cell selection/re-selection.

-Company views (13 companies agree)
+Company views (14 out of 14 companies agree)

 It’s proposed to agree S3-1.